aniketkumar7/Pattern_in_CPP/README.md

-# Pattern in C++
+# Pattern in C++ Languge

-This repository contains the source code of various pattern in C++ Language.
+This repository contains the source code of various pattern in C++.